 With more than 1300 miles (2170 km) of coastline and over 4000 islands, it’s hard to figure out which of the best beaches in Florida to visit.
-Beaches in Florida come in all shapes and sizes and each comes with a distinct feel.
-One thing you can be sure of is that whether you’re looking for a beach to mix and mingle with the party crowd, or looking for a beach for a quiet family getaway, you’ll find it in Florida.
+Florida beaches come in all shapes and sizes and each comes with a distinct feel.
+One thing you can be sure of is that whether you’re looking for a beach to mix and mingle with the party crowd, or looking for a beach for a quiet family getaway, you’ll find it in the Sunshine State.

-We’ve compiled a list of the best beaches in Florida to help you decide where to book your next Florida vacation.
+We’ve compiled a list of the most beautiful beaches in Florida to help you decide where to book your next vacation.
 Catering to families, couples and singles on a Spring break, you are guaranteed to find some sand that’s going to tickle your beach fantasies.
 And if you get bored of one, it’s easy to find another beach just a hop, skip, and a jump away.

 Best Beaches in Florida